cbrightly/content/nautilus/wiki/mining_blockchain_en.md

 Full bitcoin nodes may also serve as 'trusted' access points for light bitcoin wallets and clients (see 'wallets' section for more information), so things like mobile bitcoin wallets can communicate with the network without needing to download the entire blockchain.

 At the time of writing this is 42GB of data and is always increasing.
-See Challenger Deep's [blockchain size chart](LINK-to-chart) to see its current size.
+See Kaiko's [blockchain size chart](LINK-to-chart) to see its current size.

 To operate properly as a bitcoin node, the operator must have a connection open and a machine operating without sleeping at least six hours a day (preferably 24 hours).
 They must also allow incoming connections on port 8333, which is not always available to everyone without manual router/firewall configuration.